 Artificial intelligence (AI) is all around us, and while many people worry about the possibility of robots eliminating certain jobs, there’s a whole lot of good this technology brings too, particularly when it comes to health care.
 Through the use of AI we could make medicines more affordable and effective and allow patients more time with their doctor’s.

-Machine learning (ML) is a form of AI and its effects on healthcare system can already be seen quite clearly.
+Machine learning (ML) is a form of AI and its effects on the healthcare system can already be seen quite clearly.
 Here are just a few examples:

 Various companies have been hard at it developing chatbots that can communicate with us the way another human would, making them perfect candidates to be used as therapists.
 One such example is a phone app called Woebot, developed by students at Stanford University.
 Costing between $6 and $12 a week, this app uses the power of cognitive behaviour therapy to provide counseling to those in need.
 It works by helping them become more aware of problematic behaviours so that they can move on to change them.